Is your metabolism a fat-burning furnace?

 This is not always so.
+Metabolism hates swings.

 2. Create a More Efficient System for Weekly Meal Planning and Preparation

 Should you eat one big meal each day, or the standard three?

-For me, I do six a day.
 I was resistant to this idea in the beginning.
-Having 6 smaller meals throughout the day just seemed like more work to me than having 3 big meals (for starters, I didn’t want to have to brush my teeth six times a day).
-Also, I know people who are very fit who only eat once or twice a day.
+Having six smaller meals throughout the day just seemed like more work than having three big meals (for starters, I didn’t want to brush my teeth six times a day).
+Also, I know very fit people who only eat once or twice a day.

-However, eventually I had to admit it: 6 smaller meals (even though it adds up to the same amount of daily calories) kept me leaner and stronger than 3 bigger meals (and if I’m on the road, I can chew a piece of natural gum after, to help keep my teeth clean).
+However, eventually, I had to admit it: 6 smaller meals (even though it adds up to the same amount of daily calories) kept me leaner and stronger than 3 bigger meals (and if I’m on the road, I can chew a piece of natural gum after, to help keep my teeth clean).

-To give my body a break from digesting food and all the work that involves, I refrain from eating anything for 12 hours each night, usually between 7:30pm and 7:30am.
+To give my body a break from digesting food and all the work that involves, I refrain from eating anything for 12 hours each night, usually between 7:30 pm and 7:30 am.